SJSUSpring2020-CMPE272/Produce-Tracker/README.md

 ![](images/architectureDiagram.PNG)

-* How does it work IBM Blockhain platform
+* How does it work with IBM Blockhain platform

 <img src="images/blockchain.png" width="700" hight="500">